rentorious/krokoclock/README.md

 The usage for this app is for practicing *Croquis*

-> Croquis drawing is quick and sketchy drawing - Wikipedia
+> Croquis drawing is quick and sketchy drawing of a live model - Wikipedia

 ## Functionality:
 - Add and remove images